All About Sleep Apnea

 The chronic sleep deprivation brought on by sleep apnea results in daytime sleepiness, slow reflexes, poor concentration and an increased risk of accidents.
 Sleep apnea can also lead to serious health problems over time, including weight gain, heart disease, diabetes, high blood pressure, and stroke.

 People of all ages can suffer from sleep apnea, from adults to children, and even babies.
-The main symptoms for adults with untreated sleep apnea are those listed above, however, for children, it can also be associated with learning and behavioural issues, cardiovascular complications and even impaired growth.
+The main symptoms for adults with untreated sleep apnea are those listed above, however, for children, it can also be associated with learning and behavioral issues, cardiovascular complications, and even impaired growth.

 Want even more information?
 Read our article, What is sleep apnea?